department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/find-va-form-use-cases.md

 #### Search for VA Form with Online Tool link

 * **Description:**
-  - When a user searches for a valid VA form that also has an Online Tool equivalent
+  - When a user searches for a valid VA form that also has an Online Tool equivalent, the form-specific search-result has a clickable link to the online-form.

 * **Link to designs:**
   - PDF prototype: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-va-forms-redesign/design/VA-Form-search-landing-results.pdf